Kanac/Flappy-Attack/README.md

 The work in progress can be viewed at http://kanac.github.io/Flappy-Bird/

-The original project that was used as a scaffold for this project can be found at http://www.lessmilk.com/flappy_bird/01/ and I have since significantly modified the game.
+The original project that I used to learn Javascript as well as the Phaser engine can be found at http://www.lessmilk.com/flappy_bird/01/.
+Using this tutorial as a scaffold, I have since significantly modified the game.